 5. Flare Gun – Unless you think you’re going to end up on a desert island, there’s no reason you need a flare gun.
 Besides, there are better ways to make yourself seen, the best of which is to build a large fire.
 You could also use a signaling mirror or a brightly-colored tarp.

 6. Bottled Water – Unless you live in the middle of a very dry desert, you should carry a water filter instead.
-Of course, this means you’ll have to know how to find water.
+Of course, this means you’ll have to know how to find and purify water.
 If you think it will take a while to find water, then everyone in your group could carry a liter or two of water just in case.

 7. Canned Food – Because of all the water in it, canned food is just too heavy for the amount of calories you get.
 You’re better off getting freeze-dried food and rehydrating it with water you find.